 Privacy Policy

-1. Introduction Welcome to QuickInsight (“QuickInsight”, “we”, “us”, “our”).
-We are committed to protecting your privacy and handling your personal information in a responsible, transparent way.
+1. Introduction Welcome to QuickInsight.
+This Privacy Policy explains how QuickInsight LLC, a Delaware limited liability company (“QuickInsight”, “we”, “us”, “our”), handles your personal information in a responsible, transparent way.

 This Privacy Policy explains how we collect, use, store and share information about you when you:

-- Visit our website (including quickinsight.co and any subpages). - Use our AI assistant (gatekeeper chatbot / AI Assistant). - Book or participate in human micro-consultation sessions. - Interact with us via forms, email, scheduling links or other channels.
+- Visit our website (including quickinsight.co and any subpages). - Use our AI assistant. - Purchase, request or receive paid written products, including decision memos, lens memos or similar written deliverables. - Book or participate in human informational sessions. - Interact with us via forms, email, scheduling links, intake forms, payment links or other channels.

 3. Information we collect